Maanasa64/Unpacking-Nutrition/README.md

 There seem to be a high number of missing values for average ratings.
 We can determine its missingness dependency on another column by seeing its distribution on conducting permutation tests.

+### NMAR Analysis

+We have reason to believe the `average_rating` column is NMAR ,i.e. Not Missing At Random.
+People usually only give ratings if they feel particularly strong about a dish.
+If they dislike it, they give a poor rating, and if they love it, they give a good rating.
+If they are neutral or don't care enough, they refrain from giving ratings.
+Thus, since the `average_rating` column's missingness depends on the value itself, it is NMAR.

+### Missingness Dependency

 The dataset containing recipe information exhibits missing values in various columns, notably in the `average_rating` and `description` columns.
 To explore the dependency of missingness in the `average_rating` column on the presence or absence of values in the `description` column, a permutation test was conducted.
 The null hypothesis (H0) posited that the missingness of `average_rating` does not rely on the availability of data in the `description` column, while the alternative hypothesis (H1) suggested the opposite.
 The test statistic calculated the absolute difference in the proportion of missing `average_rating` between recipes with and without descriptions.
 The significance level was set at 0.05.
 The analysis revealed a p-value of 0.298, indicating that there's insufficient evidence to reject the null hypothesis.
 This suggests that missingness in `average_rating` is not contingent on the presence or absence of descriptions.
 This also in turn suggests that `average_rating` is NMAR or Not Missing At Random as the missing values don't depend on any other column

+<iframe
+  src="graphs/missing1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 Further, a similar analysis was conducted to assess the dependency of missingness in the `description` column on the `n_steps` column.
 The null hypothesis (H0) proposed that the missingness of `description` is independent of the `n_steps` column, while the alternative hypothesis (H1) suggested otherwise.
+The significance level was 0.05.
 The test statistic computed the absolute difference in the proportion of missing `n_steps` between recipes with and without descriptions.
 With a p-value of 0.004, the null hypothesis was rejected, indicating that missingness in the `description` column likely depends on the `n_ingredients` column.
 This insight into missingness dependencies enhances our understanding of data quality and informs subsequent data handling strategies.
 This means that the `description` column is MAR or Missing At Random as the missing values depend on the `n_ingredients` column.

-GRAPH
+<iframe
+  src="graphs/missing2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Hypothesis Testing